-- (a) New commercial, industrial, mixed-use, residential, public and quasi-public buildings greater than 2,000 square feet of gross floor area; and - (b) Commercial, industrial, mixed-use, residential, public and quasi-public building additions which are greater than 2,000 square feet of gross floor area; and - (c) Parking lot improvements associated with development proposals listed in subsections (a) and (b) of this section.
+- (a) New commercial, industrial, mixed-use, residential, public, and quasi-public buildings greater than 2,000 square feet of gross floor area; and - (b) Commercial, industrial, mixed-use, residential, public, and quasi-public building additions which are greater than 2,000 square feet of gross floor area; and - (c) Parking lot improvements associated with development proposals listed in subsections (a) and (b) of this section or, parking lot modifications to existing development, including reconfiguration, when more than 5 spaces are added or reduced.
 (Ord.
 1638 § 45, 2019; Ord.
 1246 § 22, 2000).